AI-Driven Robotics for Optics: Discussion and conclusion

 Looking ahead, several opportunities exist to further enhance this platform.
-One promising direction is the incorporation of reinforcement learning algorithms for setup alignment and real-time optimization under experimental conditions.
-This is particularly relevant in optics, where the reward signal can be sparse and highly intermittent during alignment, posing a challenge well-suited to reinforcement learning techniques.
-Another avenue is the integration of simulation-in-the-loop frameworks, where optical modeling tools inform both LLM-based setup generation and robotic execution.
-Finally, cloud-based deployment would enable distributed and democratized access to advanced optical experimentation.
+One promising direction is the incorporation of reinforcement learning algorithms for setup alignment and continuous optimization under real-world non-ideal conditions~\cite{kober2013reinforcement, ghavamzadeh2015bayesian}.
+This is particularly relevant in optics, where the reward signal can be sparse and highly intermittent during alignment, posing a challenge that may be overcome with modern machine learning techniques.
+Another avenue is the integration of simulation-in-the-loop frameworks, where optical modeling tools inform both LLM-based setup generation and robotic execution, leading to self-optimizing workflows.
+Finally, remote operation and cloud-based optical laboratories will enable distributed and democratized access to advanced optical experimentation.